Custom Claim

 Overview

-LoginRadius now supports enriching JWT access tokens and ID tokens with custom claims.
-These claims allow you to embed additional user, session, or contextual metadata directly into tokens during OAuth 2.0 and OpenID Connect (OIDC) flows.
+LoginRadius supports enriching JWT access tokens and ID tokens with custom claims.
+These claims allow you to embed additional user, or contextual metadata directly into tokens during OAuth 2.0, OpenID Connect (OIDC), JWT login flows.

 By injecting custom claims at authentication time, downstream applications—such as APIs, gateways, or microservices—can make authorization decisions without extra API calls, improving performance, scalability, and flexibility.